Rilolol/ML-Project-Group-99/README.md

 /ML-Project-Group-99/rainforecast.py - model coding of the project\

-/ML-Project-Group-99/raindata - data folder split by place
+/ML-Project-Group-99/dataset - data folder contain data of raindata.csv split by place

 /ML-Project-Group-99/data.csv - data set of the project